Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: LES-FVM for Burgers' equation

-We first consider the one-dimensional viscous Burgers' equation defined by the flux \eqref{eq:burgers} and discrete flux \eqref{eq:burgers-discrete}.
-This equation can be seen a simplified version of the compressible Navier-Stokes equations, without the pressure term.
-Over time, the solution forms shocks, which can cause oscillations with a coarse grid discretization~\cite{jamesonConstructionDiscretelyConservative2008}.
-This is why discretization-informed closure models for LES are needed.
+We first consider the one-dimensional viscous Burgers' equation defined by the flux \eqref{eq:burgers}.
+This equation can be seen a simplified version of the Navier-Stokes equations, without the pressure term.
+In the inviscid limit, the solution forms shocks, which can cause oscillations with a coarse grid discretization with a low-dissipation numerical flux such as the one in \cref{eq:burgers-discrete}~\cite{jamesonConstructionDiscretelyConservative2008}.
+These issues also persist in the viscous case if the grid is too coarse.
+This is why discretization-aware closure models are needed.